bioperl/bioperl.github.io/howtos/SearchIO.md

 #### frame()

 In most cases the SearchIO methods extract data directly from output but there's one important exception, the `frame()` method of the HSP object.
-Instead of using the values in the [BLAST](BLAST "wikilink") report it converts them to values according to the [GFF specification](GFF "wikilink"), which is a format used by many BioPerl modules involved in gene annotation.
+Instead of using the values in the [BLAST] report it converts them to values according to the [GFF specification], which is a format used by many BioPerl modules involved in gene annotation.

 Specifically, the `frame()` method returns 0, 1, or 2 instead of the expected -3, -2, -1, +1, +2, or +3 in BLAST.
-[GFF](GFF "wikilink") frame values are meaningful relative to the strand of the hit or query sequence so in order to reconstruct the [BLAST](BLAST "wikilink") frame you need both the strand, 1 or -1, and the [GFF](GFF "wikilink") frame value:
+[GFF] frame values are meaningful relative to the strand of the hit or query sequence so in order to reconstruct the [BLAST] frame you need both the strand, 1 or -1, and the [GFF] frame value:

 ```perl